Texture of meat alternatives vastly improved by platform creating alternative active proteins

 Meala’s solution is produced using naturally occurring biocatalysts, enabling it to function as an exceptional methylcellulose replacer.
 Its platform works with a versatile range of plant proteins, creating from them a stable hydro-gel when heated, but without changing its behavior when cooled.
 The company’s platform can be easily integrated into CPG products through existing manufacturing lines.

-Liran Gruda, CIO, chef, and co-founder of Meala said: “In lab trials, our productdemonstrated superior water retention capabilities and gelation properties.
+Liran Gruda, CIO, chef, and co-founder of Meala FoodTech said: “In lab trials, our product demonstrated superior water retention capabilities and gelation properties.

 “It exhibits a more fat-like quality when infused into meat analogs, tendering a juicier and more succulent bite.
 Meala is an all-encompassing solution that can replace not only methylcellulose but a whole system of stabilizers that are commonly used.
 It significantly improves texture in meat analogs, with no aftertaste yet with a nicely ‘polished’ label.”